Raisen: Raisen fort

-Raisen in Madhya Pradesh was repeatedly attacked by the Mughal Army in the early 16th century.
-In 1528, the first jauhar was led by Rani Chanderi.
-After the Mughal army left, the kingdom refused to accept orders from Delhi.
-After a long siege of Raisen fort, that exhausted all supplies within the fort, Rani Durgavati and 700 Raisen women committed the second jauhar in 1532, the men led by Lakshman Tuar committed saka.
-This refusal to submit to Mughal rule repeated, and in 1543 the third jauhar was led by Rani Ratnavali.

 Sanchi Stupa

 Sanchi Stupa is a Buddhist complex and world heritage site situated on the hilltop of Sanchi town.
 The Stupa was constructed by emperor Ashoka in 3rd century BCE.
 Many tourists (mostly people belonging to Buddhist community) visit Sanchi every year.
 A museum is also built in the town which has multiple historical items belonging to Stupa.

 Bhojpur

 Bhojpur is an ancient and religious town in the Raisen district and one of the most popular tourist attraction in Madhya Pradesh.
 Bhojpur is mainly known for its unfinished Bhojeshwar Temple and Jain Temple.
 The Bhojeshwar Temple has 18 feet Shivalinga which is known as largest Shivalinga in the world built in ancient time.
 A Jain temple is also built near to the Bhojeshwar Temple.

 Bhimbetka

-The Bhimbetka rock shelters are an archaeological site in the Raisen District that spans the prehistoric paleolithic and mesolithic periods, as well as the historic period.
+The Bhimbetka rock shelters are an archaeological site in the Raisen District that spans the prehistoric Paleolithic and Mesolithic periods, as well as the historic period.
 It exhibits the earliest traces of human life on the Indian subcontinent and evidence of Stone Age starting at the site in Acheulian times.